robamu-org/tmtccmd/README.md

 - [Documentation](https://tmtccmd.readthedocs.io/en/latest/)
 - [Project Homepage](https://github.com/robamu-org/tmtccmd)

-This is a small Python framework targeted towards remote system software developers to perform TMTC (Telemetry and Telecommand) handling and testing via different communication interfaces.
-Examples for such systems are CubeSats or Rovers.
+This is a small Python framework targeted towards the testing of remote systems like satellites and rovers.
+It simplifies sending and receiving TMTCs (Telemetry and Telecommands) and testing via different communication interfaces.
 This tool can be used either as a command line tool or as a GUI tool which requires a PyQt6 installation.

 ## Features